zhaodazhuang2333/ChainsFormer/README.md

 # Numerator

-This repository contains the code implementation for the paper '*NUMERATOR: Multi-hop Numerical Reasoning on Knowledge Graphs*', which explores the numerical attribute prediction on Knowledge graphs.
+This repository contains the code implementation for the paper '*Numerical Reasoning on Knowledge Graphs: From a Chain Perspective*', which explores the numerical attribute prediction on Knowledge graphs.

 ![image](numerator.png)